What does Charlena mean?

-Charlena \ch(a)-rle-na, char-lena\ as a name for girls.
+Charlena /char-lena/ [3 sylls.] as a name for girls.
 Charlena's root is Old German, and the name Charlena means "free man".
-Charlena is a form of Carol (Old German): originally a male name, an anglicized form of Carolus (see Charles).
-Charlena is also a variant of Caroline (Old German): from the French form of Latin or Italian Carolina, a feminine derivative of Carolus (see Charles).
+Charlena is an alternate form, with the prefix Ch-, of Carol (Old German): originally a male name.
+Charlena is also a variant of Caroline (Old German).
 Charlena is also used as a form of Charlene (Old German).

 Charlena is a somewhat popular first name for females (#4086 out of 4276, Top 96%) but a unique last name for both adults and children.
 (2000 U.S. Census)